ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 - $PATH or system path variable specifies the directories in which executable programs are located on the machine that can be started without knowing and typing the whole path to the file on the command line.
 On Linux and Mac OS X, it usually holds all bin and sbin directories relevant for the current user.
 On Windows, it contains at least the C:\Windows and C:\Windows\system32 directories.
 - Environment variables hold values related to the current environment, like the Operating System or user sessions.
 For more info, visit the website: https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them.
 - ${PATH:+:${PATH}} simply prepends newly specified path to the already existing system path when defined properly.
 For more info, visit this website: https://unix.stackexchange.com/questions/267506/what-does-pathpath-mean.
-- $LD_LIBRARY_PATH points to the directory where cuda & cudnn dynamic libraries (dll) are loaded.
+- $LD_LIBRARY_PATH points to the directory where cuda & cudnn dynamic link libraries (dll) are loaded.
 These libraries are necessary while running tensorflow in order to use your GPU.
 ## Configuring Latest CUDNN installation:
 First check that you have already cudnn installed on your system or not.
 Run:
 ```